miguel-angel-monjas/master-thesis/doc/h2o-setup.md

 export PYSPARK_PYTHON=$ANACONDA_HOME/bin/python" >> $SPARK_CONF_DIR/spark-env.sh
 ```

+If you run `pyspark` (with the same options as with the Spark Shell) a similar result will be obtained (*PySparkShell* as running application instead of *Spark shell*).

 ## Sparkling Water Installation
-The description below is based on [official documentation](http://h2o-release.s3.amazonaws.com/sparkling-water/rel-2.0/2/index.html) and on a [My Big Data World blog post](https://weidongzhou.wordpress.com/2017/11/06/h2o-vs-sparkling-water/).
+(*The description in this section is based on [official documentation](http://h2o-release.s3.amazonaws.com/sparkling-water/rel-2.0/2/index.html) and on a [My Big Data World blog post](https://weidongzhou.wordpress.com/2017/11/06/h2o-vs-sparkling-water/)*)

-As the Sparkling Water release is aligned with the Spark release, use Sparkling Water 2.0.
+As the Sparkling Water release is aligned with the Spark release, we use Sparkling Water 2.0.
 Download the package and install it in the cluster manager (we're using a symbolic link to enable version upgrade):

 ```bash
 wget http://h2o-release.s3.amazonaws.com/sparkling-water/rel-2.0/22/sparkling-water-2.0.22.zip